SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 Zeppelin start                                             [  OK  ]
 ```

-Go to the Zeppelin server at http://<your-zeppelin-host>:8080
+Go to the Zeppelin server at http://[your-zeppelin-host]:8080

-Where <your-zeppelin-host> is the name or the address of the machine where Zeppelin is running.
+Where [your-zeppelin-host] is the name or the address of the machine where Zeppelin is running.

 At this point you will see the main Zeppelin page, where you can run the Zeppelin tutorials, import new notebooks, link to the documentation, etc.

 ![Image description](zeppelin-start-page.png)

 <BR>
-To stop Zeppelin use the stop option:
+To stop Zeppelin you can use the stop option:

 ```
 $ bin/zeppelin-daemon.sh stop